-- The members have not required the company to obtain an audit of its accounts for the year in question in accordance with section 476; and - The officers acknowledge their responsibilities for complying with the requirements of the Act with respect to accounting records and the preparation of accounts.
+The officers acknowledge their responsibilities for complying with the requirements of the Political Parties, Elections and Referendums Act 2000 with respect to accounting records and the preparation of accounts.

-Approved and authorised by the Party on 24 May 2023... and signed on its behalf by:
+Approved and authorised by the Party on .30 Apr 2024... and signed on its behalf by: